-The thyroid is a gland that is shaped like a bow tie and sits under the skin in the front of your neck.
-The thyroid produces hormones needed by cells in the body in order to work properly.
-These hormones, called T4 (thyroxine) and T3 (triidothyronine), control the body's use of energy and are key factors in helping kids grow.
+The thyroid is a gland in the neck that produces hormones needed by cells in the body in order to work properly.
+These endocrine hormones, called T4 (thyroxine) and T3 (triiodothyronine), control the body's use of energy and are key factors in helping kids grow.

 Symptoms of hyperthyroidism include feeling uncomfortably hot without reason, unexplained weight loss or gain, fatigue, difficulty sleeping, trembling hands, irregular heartbeat (palpitations), and increased irritability.
 When hyperthyroidism is severe, patients can suffer shortness of breath, chest pain, and muscle weakness.

-Social Security does not have a specific disability listing for thyroid disorders since most people can control their thyroid disorder with medication.
-However, some patients do suffer from complications due to hyperthyroidism or hypothyroidism, including heart problems, strokes, unintentional weight gain or loss, depression, and anxiety.
+Social Security discusses thyroid gland disorders under listing 9.0, for endocrine disorders.
+However, Social Security does not list specific disability criteria for thyroid disorders, probably because many people can control their thyroid disorder with medication.
+Instead, the agency directs patients with complications due to hyperthyroidism or hypothyroidism, including heart problems, strokes, unintentional weight gain or loss, depression, and anxiety to other disability listings.
 Here is how the SSA evaluates these thyroid-related complications.

 If your thyroid disorder doesn't cause the above complications, you may still be able to convince Social Security that you don't have the capacity to work a full-time job.
 Social Security will decide what your residual functional capacity is (the type of work that you can do: sedentary, light, medium, or heavy work) by looking at the limitations in your medical records, such as issues with standing or walking for long periods, muscle weakness, or fatigue.